syncfusion-content/wpf-docs/wpf/ReportViewer/How-To/Add-Custom-Report-Item.md

 [Create a standalone report viewer application in the WPF Platform.](/wpf/reportviewer/getting-started)

-Run the application, output with the bar code custom report item is rendered as below:
+Run the application, output with the barcode custom report item is rendered as below:

 ![](Add-Custom-Report-Item-images/Custom-Report-Item-1.png)